tnear/sql/Subquery.md

 ### Get all tracks from the album 'Greatest Hits II'

 The `tracks` and `albums` are joined by `albumId`.
-The nested query first gets the albumId.
+The nested query first gets the `albumId`.
 The outer query then uses that to query the tracks table for tracks which belong to that album.

 `> sqlite3 tutorial/media.db`
 ```sql